miralhsn/Pneumonia-Detection-from-Chest-X-Rays/README.md

 ---

 <p align="center">
-  ⭐ If you like this project, consider giving it a star!
+⭐ If you find this project useful, consider starring the repository!
 </p>